 Typically there is one category that includes spelling, punctuation, and other mechanics.

 Sure, grammar makes writing better.
-However, if we are spending a big chunk of our writing time teaching grammar skills, it eats up all of the time that you need to teach writing content.
+However, if we spend a big chunk of our writing time teaching grammar skills, it eats up all the time you need to teach writing content.

 I want to grow a love for writing.

 How many of your students LOVE writing workshop time?

-There were years that I only had one or two students who actually liked writing.
+There were years when I only had one or two students who actually liked writing.
 I honestly think that is common in most classrooms.